srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_14-iot-edge-device-in-restricted-network.md

     Be sure to replace the `{your-id}` placeholder with your unique suffix for our Azure IoT Hub instance.

-1. Notice that telemetry from the **ChildDevice1** that is getting sent to Azure IoT Hub.
+1. Notice that telemetry from the **sensor-th-0084** that is getting sent to Azure IoT Hub.

-    Keep in mind that the **ChildDevice1** simulated device application is configured to send telemetry to the **IoTEdgeGateway** IoT Edge Transparent Gateway virtual machine, which is then sending the telemetry on to Azure IoT Hub.
+    Keep in mind that the **sensor-th-0084** simulated device application is configured to send telemetry to the **vm-az220-training-gw0002-{your-id}** IoT Edge Transparent Gateway virtual machine, which is then sending the telemetry on to Azure IoT Hub.

     The Cloud Shell should begin displaying event messages similar to the following: